Emoni Bates: Sophomore season

 Entering his sophomore season, Bates appeared on the cover of the November 4, 2019 issue of Sports Illustrated.
-In his season debut, he scored 24 points but was held to 6-of-21 shooting in a loss to River Rouge High School.
+In his season debut, he scored 24 points but was held back to 6-of-21 shooting in a loss to River Rouge High School.
 On January 17, 2020, Bates scored 40 points in a 67–38 victory over Dexter High School.
 He tallied 42 points on January 27 in an 83–56 win over Jackson High School.
 During the game, Bates wore a number 24 jersey to honor his childhood idol, Kobe Bryant, who had died in a helicopter crash in the previous day.
-On February 18, he established new career-highs of 63 points and 21 rebounds in a 108–102 double overtime victory over Chelsea High School.
+On February 18, he established new career highs of 63 points and 21 rebounds in a 108–102 double overtime victory over Chelsea High School.
 Three days later, Bates recorded 40 points and 12 rebounds in a 67–60 overtime win over Ypsilanti Community High School.
 On March 5, he had 48 points and 13 rebounds to lead his team past Catholic Central High School by a score of 79–48.

 On March 9, during a win over Pioneer High School in the first round of the state playoffs, Bates was involved in a skirmish that resulted in a double technical foul and the ejection of an opposing player.
 He was unable to help Lincoln defend its Division 1 state title after the MHSAA suspended winter postseason tournaments due to the coronavirus pandemic.
 As a sophomore, he averaged 32.3 points, nine rebounds, three assists and 2.1 steals per game, shooting 50 percent from the field and 37 percent from three-point range, and led his team to a 19–3 record.
 Bates was recognized as Gatorade National Player of the Year, becoming the first sophomore to win the boys' version of the award, as well as MaxPreps National Sophomore of the Year.
 He was named Michigan AP Division 1 Player of the Year and Michigan Gatorade Player of the Year for a second straight season.